nvegater/nvegater.me/content/posts/refactor_kfe.md

 ```

 ### Technical Keypoints
-1. Data from a variety of sources is loaded and organized in the DB (ETL).
+1. Data from a variety of sources is loaded and organized in the DB (this pipeline is called ETL).
 2. The Data layer exposes endpoints for sending queries to the DB[^querysys].
   API\_1 endpoints:
     * /select/